hms-dbmi-cellenics/worker/python/README.md

 worker-python
 =============

+The Cellenics single cell analysis tasks wrapper, written in Python.

 Overview
 --------
 The Python part of the worker is the main entry point for data analysis tasks.
 It fullfills the following functions: